 The County's General Plan, which was adopted in 2001, included provisions to allow for mixed and residential uses in commercially designated areas.
 Subsequently, the County implemented the General Plan's direction to permit such uses in the Central Business (CB) District land use designation.
 This action instituted a new CB zoning district in the hearts of Big Pine, Independence, Lone Pine, and Keeler that conditionally permits multiple dwellings and permits mixed uses by right.
 The ordinance creating the new CB zoning district regulations and amending the County's zoning maps accordingly was adopted in early 2007, and it is current.
-The County will also consider allowing multi-family dwellings in the CB zone by right.
+The County is also including a program to evaluate allowing multi-family dwellings in the CB zone by right (Program 3.2.3).